Comac C919: CFM International LEAP-1C

 Pratt & Whitney and CFM International each offered an engine for the aircraft in 2009, the PW1000G and the LEAP-1C, respectively; the LEAP-1C was selected.

 The LEAP-1C family consists of two variants with different thrust ratings, LEAP-1C28 for the C919-100 STD and LEAP-1C30 for the C919-100 ER with higher MTOW.
 LEAP-1C30 has a slightly higher max take off thrust and max continuous thrust compared to the LEAP-1C28.

 In February 2020, Reuters reported that the US government was considering blocking GE from selling the LEAP-1C engine to Comac, citing concerns that its technology could be stolen and put into the CJ-1000A engine being developed by the Aero Engine Corporation of China, the competition the C919 could present for Boeing, and military use of technology.
 Then-President Donald Trump tweeted opposition to blocking sales.
 The US eventually granted GE a license to sell the engines in April 2020.

 The LEAP-1C shares a type certificate with the LEAP-1A.
 The main difference between the two is the thrust reverser is integral to the engine on the -1C it is part of the aircraft system on the -1A.

 In May 2025, the United States suspended the sale of LEAP-1C engines to China.
+The engine sale suspension was lifted in July 2025.

 AECC CJ-1000A

 The Aero Engine Corporation of China was tasked with developing an indigenous engine for the aircraft in 2009.
 Assembly of the first CJ-1000A engine was completed in 18 months in December 2017.
 The planned entry into service was 2021.
 The engine first ran in May 2018 to 6,600 rpm core speed.

 In March 2023, reports emerged that the flight test campaign for the CJ-1000A engine had started on a Xi'an Y-20 test aircraft.
 According to experts and top executives from the Aero Engine Corporation of China (AECC), at the beginning of March 2025 the development of the CJ-1000 was "progressing well" in trials, with the engine being able to power a C919 aircraft on verification flights "soon".

+According to a January 2026 comment from analyst Mayur Patel from aviation data consultancy OAG Aviation, Chinese certification and initial deliveries of the CJ-1000A engine are likely to begin in 2027 or 2028 while mass production is expected from around 2030.
+According to the South China Morning Post, aviation expert Brian Yang Bo said in March 2026 that he thought the CJ-1000A would be installed in a first C919 jet for daily use between 2028 and 2029, particularly as a Chinese five-year plan from early 2026 had called for increased aircraft production, development and the roll-out of a domestically developed engine.